My Friend Irma Goes West

 My Friend Irma Goes West is a 1950 American comedy film directed by Hal Walker and based on the radio show My Friend Irma.
 It stars the comedy team of Dean Martin and Jerry Lewis.
 The film is a sequel to My Friend Irma (1949) and was released on May 31, 1950 by Paramount Pictures.

 Plot

-Immediately after the events in My Friend Irma, Al is still trying to promote Steve's career.
-Eventually, he gets booked to a local television station and is spotted by a movie producer.
-He is offered a contract and Steve, as well as the rest of the gang, Irma, Jane and Seymour, all head to Hollywood.
+Con artist Al is trying to promote Steve Laird's career.
+Steve is booked by a local television station and is spotted by a film producer.
+He is offered a contract and heads to Hollywood along with friends Irma, Jane and Seymour.

 The trip ends suddenly when the producer is discovered to be an escaped lunatic.
-Al tries to set things straight by taking the gang to Las Vegas to work at a casino, but things aren't as they seem.
-Irma causes havoc by wrecking a rigged roulette wheel, and she gets kidnapped and held for ransom until Al can raise $50,000.
+Al tries to set things straight by taking the gang to Las Vegas to work at a casino, where Irma causes havoc by wrecking a rigged roulette wheel.
+She is kidnapped and held for ransom until Al can raise $50,000.

-Meanwhile, Seymour, dressed as an Indian brave, locates Irma and rescues her.
-The publicity received during the entire incident brings a movie offer for Irma and Seymour.
+Seymour, dressed as an Indian brave, locates Irma and rescues her.
+The publicity received during the entire incident brings a motion-picture offer for Irma and Seymour.